 It is good to note that in simulation the hardware is often simulated (although often not real-time, as it's just a simulation).
-However there has also been some research in replacing the hardware simulator with an FPGA (or multiple FPGAs) that simulate the real target hardware[20].
+However there has also been some research in replacing the hardware simulator with an FPGA that simulate the real target hardware[23].